dmytrovoytko/llm-interview-assistant/README.md

     - Docker and docker-compose for containerization
     - Elastic search to index interview questions-answers bank
     - OpenAI-compatible API, that supports working with Ollama locally, even without GPU
-        * Ollama tested with Microsoft Phi 3/3.5 model, performs better than Flan-T5, Gemma
+        * Ollama tested with Microsoft Phi 3/3.5 model, performs better than Google Flan-T5, Gemma 2
         * you can pull and test any model from [Ollama library](https://ollama.com/library)
         * with your own OPENAI_API_KEY you can choose gpt-3.5/gpt-4o
     - PostgreSQL to store asked questions, answers, evaluation (relevance) and user feedback